The Bylaws of an organization are the governing documents. Any changes to the Bylaws must be approved by the Members of the Association.

 Section 5.
 Duties of the Board of Directors.

 A majority of the Board of Directors members shall constitute a quorum for the transaction of business.
-It shall be the duty of the Board of Directors to take into consideration and act upon all matters of business of the Association, to have the records of the Association examined annually by a Connecticut licensed Certified Public Accountant; to approve the bond of the Treasurer and Executive Vice President; to approve the depositories in which the funds and securities of the Association are deposited; to direct the investment of funds of the Association; and to perform such other duties as may from time to time be referred to it.
-Special meetings of the Board of Directors may be called by the President at any time on twenty-four (24) hour notice, or the President or Executive Vice President shall call a special meeting of the Board of Directors upon written request of the majority of said committee.
+It shall be the duty of the Board of Directors to take into consideration and act upon all matters of business of the Association, to have the records of the Association examined annually by a Connecticut licensed Certified Public Accountant; to approve the bond of the Treasurer and CEO; to approve the depositories in which the funds and securities of the Association are deposited; to direct the investment of funds of the Association; and to perform such other duties as may from time to time be referred to it.
+Special meetings of the Board of Directors may be called by the President at any time on twenty-four (24) hour notice, or the President or CEO shall call a special meeting of the Board of Directors upon written request of the majority of said committee.
 Special meetings of the Board of Directors may be held without notice when all members of the board are present or shall sign waiver of notice.

 Article VI.
 Meetings and rules of order.